TheNodesDev/TheNodes/README.md

 ## What Is TheNodes?

 TheNodes is a modular, async-first peer-to-peer (P2P) node framework.
-It supplies the plumbing—network transport, peer discovery, identity, trust / optional TLS, realms (isolation domains), event instrumentation, and a dynamic plugin system—so you can focus on application logic packaged as plugins.
+It supplies the plumbing—network transport, peer discovery, identity, trust / encryption (TLS or Noise, enabled by default in production templates), realms (isolation domains), event instrumentation, and a dynamic plugin system—so you can focus on application logic packaged as plugins.

 ### Core Value Proposition
 - Reuse a battle-tested networking + trust substrate instead of re‑inventing sockets, identity, and message routing.